eduncan911/podcast/README.md

 The API exposes a number of method receivers on structs that implements the logic required to comply with the specifications and ensure a compliant feed.
 A number of overrides occur to help with iTunes visibility of your episodes.

+Notabily, the [Podcast.AddItem(i Item)](#Podcast.AddItem) function performs most of the heavy lifting by taking the [Item](#Item) input and performing validation, overrides and duplciate setters through the feed.

 See the detailed Examples in the GoDocs for complete usage.